 Infections causing pressure on eardrum

-Following treatment options are available for eardrum perforation:
+Following options are available for ruptured eardrum surgery:

 As most perforated eardrum injuries heal on their own within few weeks, treatment may include analgesics to reduce pain and antibiotics to prevent infection.